-3. The international community provides continued political and economic support to the Arévalo government in its work to promote democracy, the rule of law and human rights in Guatemala.
+The international community provides continued political and economic support to the Arévalo government in its work to promote democracy, the rule of law and human rights in Guatemala.
+Particularly, USAID must recalibrate its programs in Guatemala for FY2024 so they fully align with the needs of the Guatemalan people expressed in dialogues with civil society and the newly elected government.

-- Particularly, USAID must recalibrate its programs in Guatemala for FY2024 so they fully align with the needs of the Guatemalan people expressed in dialogues with civil society and the newly elected government. - 4.
-The U.S., Mexico and Costa Rica must engage in critical dialogue with the Arévalo administration to ensure security conditions to work toward the return of exile prosecutors, justice officials, and journalists and their families. - 5.
-International faith-based organizations must continue to support training and formation processes for the Guatemalan and Central American peoples to raise awareness on conscientious voting and highlight the importance of working across beliefs for the common good. - 6.
-The U.S. Embassy in Guatemala should monitor and document politically partisan hate speech and harassment practices within or from the religious sector to better understand divisions across and within beliefs and encourage constructive dialogues that can foster peace and democratic values.
+- 4. The U.S., Mexico and Costa Rica must engage in critical dialogue with the Arévalo administration to ensure security conditions to work toward the return of exiled prosecutors, justice officials, and journalists and their families. - 5.
+International faith-based organizations must continue to support training and formation processes for the Guatemalan and Central American peoples to raise awareness on conscientious voting and highlight the importance of working across beliefs for the common good.

-Only with collaboration among the people, the future Arévalo administration and the accompaniment of the international community will the people of Guatemala be able to achieve a "New Spring" that will allow them to imagine a future in which they can thrive in their home communities, without being forced to migrate.
+Only with collaboration among the people, the future Arévalo administration and the international community will the people of Guatemala be able to achieve a "New Spring" that will allow them to imagine a future in which they can thrive in their home communities, without being forced to migrate.